ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used, such as "`_<FEATURE>._<PROVIDER_RELEVANT_NAME>-challenge`".

 An Application Service Provider may also specify prepending a random token to the owner name of a validation record, such as "`<RANDOM_TOKEN>._<PROVIDER_RELEVANT_NAME>-challenge`".
-This can be done either as part of the challenge itself ({{cname-dcv}}, to support multiple Intermediaries ({{multiple}}), or to make it harder for a third party to scan what Application Service Providers are being used by a given domain name.
+This can be done either as part of the challenge itself ({{cname-dcv}}), to support multiple Intermediaries ({{multiple}}), or to make it harder for a third party to scan what Application Service Providers are being used by a given domain name.

 ### Scope Indication {#scope-indication}